 Goally | Apps That Build Behavior & Life Skills for Kids

 Want to keep your child motivated while building essential behavior and life skills?
 Goally’s skill-building tablet is designed to celebrate small wins and help your child grow.
+Our Behavior Tracker helps you reward your kid for specific skills, like “being kind” or “flushing the toilet.”

 By setting clear expectations and rewarding their efforts, you foster a positive environment for your child to flourish in their behavioral skills journey.

-FAQ’s About ADHD Child Spitting
+FAQs About ADHD Child Spitting

 Why do some children with ADHD spit?